Learn about The Dragon Band

 The Percussion and Color Guard sections also includes their own leadership structure and this can vary from year to year in structure.
 There is typically a Drum or Guard Captain, a Front Ensemble Captain and there can be various Section or Line Leaders in the ensemble.

-Band Officers are not selected by the directors through an application.
-They choose to run a small campaign and encourage their peers to vote for them.
+Band Officers are not selected by the directors through an application, they are voted on by the students.
+These students run a small campaign and encourage their peers to vote for them.
 Students can run for President, Vice President, Secretary, Treasurer, Librarian and Historian.

 We also have a Uniform Crew with a Uniform Crew Captain in charge of marching uniform storage, movement and upkeep.
 This student will select a team of their own to help with their duties.